Kitura/CloudEnvironment/README.md

 ![Linux](https://img.shields.io/badge/os-linux-green.svg?style=flat)

 # CloudEnvironment
 CloudEnvironment is a convenience Swift package for accessing environment variables mapped to JSON objects from various Cloud computing environments, such as, but not limited to, Cloud Foundry and Kubernetes.
-By leveraging this package, you make your Swift application environment-agnostic when it comes to obtaining data from environment variables.
 For example, to obtain the credentials for accessing a Cloudant database, you would need to parse the `VCAP_SERVICES` environment variable when running in Cloud Foundry, while to obtain the same credentials when running in Kubernetes, you may need to parse an environment variable named `CLOUDANT_CREDENTIALS`.
+In other words, the path for obtaining certain environment values may differ from one cloud environment to another.
+By leveraging this package, you can make your Swift application environment-agnostic when it comes to obtaining such values.
 Using CloudEnvironment allows you to abstract these low-level details from your application's source code.

 ## Swift version
 The latest version of CloudEnvironment works with the `3.1.1` version of the Swift binaries.
 You can download this version of the Swift binaries by following this [link](https://swift.org/download/#snapshots).

-## Supported search pattern types
+## Abstractions and supported search pattern types
+This package allows you to define a lookup key that your Swift application can leverage for searching its corresponding value.
+This abstraction decouples your application from the actual name used for the environment variable you are looking for.
+For example, if you created a Cloudant service named `my-awesome-cloudant-db`, you don't have to use this name as the key in your Swift code to obtain its credentials.
+Instead, you can define a lookup key, say `cloudant-credentials` and mapped it to the actual service name, `my-awesome-cloudant-db`.

-This package allows you to define an array of search patterns for looking up dictionary values mapped to environment variables, such as service credentials.
+This library also allows you to define an array of search patterns for looking up dictionary values mapped to environment variables, such as service credentials.
 Each element in a search patterns array will be *executed* until the variable is found.
 CloudEnvironment supports searching for values using the following three search pattern types:

 - `cloudfoundry` - Allows to search for a value in Cloud Foundry's services environment variable (i.e. `VCAP_SERVICES`).
 - `env` - Allows to search for a value in an environment variable.
 - `file` - Allows to search for a value in a JSON file.

-You specify search patterns in a file named `mappings.json`.
+You specify lookup keys and search patterns in a file named `mappings.json`.
 This file must exist in a `config` folder under the root folder of your Swift project.
 The following shows an example of a `mappings.json` file:

 ```javascript
 {